-She accepts instructions from Direct Access clients in suitable cases.
+An increasing proportion of Caroline’s work is now mediation/ENE.
+She accepts instructions from Direct Public Access clients in suitable cases.

 In this arena, Caroline undertakes cases in which there is a jurisdictional clash, and where conflicts of laws principles are vital elements.
-These cases require consideration of the enforceability of orders made in other jurisdictions and the extent to which our courts will give effect to foreign orders: see for example, O v P (Baker J) from 2015 – 17, in which Caroline was led by Susan Jacklin QC (now HHJ Jacklin QC).
+These cases require consideration of the enforceability of orders made in other jurisdictions and the extent to which our courts will give effect to foreign orders: see, for example, O v P (Baker J) from 2015 – 17, in which Caroline was led by Susan Jacklin QC (now HHJ Jacklin QC).

 ENE / Private FDR

-An important part of mediation is Early Neutral Evaluation where Caroline draws on her judicial experience to advise parties of the likely result of their case.
+An important part of mediation is Early Neutral Evaluation, where Caroline draws on her judicial experience to advise parties of the likely outcome of their case.
 She also accepts instructions to conduct private FDRs, in the interest of both parties reaching settlement early in the process.
-This is a cost-effective process and emotionally less damaging for both parties.
+This is a cost-effective process and is emotionally less damaging for both parties.